gardener/gardener/docs/proposals/13-automated-seed-management.md

     * Certain aspects of the `gardenlet` deployment configuration, such as the number of replicas, the image, which bootstrap mechanism to use (bootstrap token / service account), etc.
     * The `GardenletConfiguration` resource that contains controllers configuration, feature gates, etc.

 A ShootedSeed allows fine-tuning the seed and the `gardenlet` configuration of shooted seeds in order to deviate from the global defaults, e.g. lower the concurrent sync for some of the seed's controllers or enable a feature gate only on certain seeds.
 Also, it could simplify the deletion protection of shooted seeds.
-Last but not least, ShootedSeeds could be used as the basis for creating and deleting seeds automatically via the `ShootedSeedSet` and `ShootedSeedDeployment` resources that are described in more details below.
+Last but not least, ShootedSeeds could be used as the basis for creating and deleting seeds automatically via the `ShootedSeedSet` resource that is described in more details below.

 Unlike the `Seed` resource, the `ShootedSeed` resource is namespaced.
 If created in the `garden` namespace, the resulting seeds are globally available.
-If created in a project namespace, the resulting seeds automatically receive project specific taints and labels, and so can be used as "private seeds" by shoots in the project.
+If created in a project namespace, the resulting seeds can be used as "private seeds" by shoots in the project, either by being decorated with project-specific taints and labels, or by being of the special `PrivateSeed` kind that is also namespaced.
 The concept of private seeds / cloudprofiles is described in [Issue #2874](https://github.com/gardener/gardener/issues/2874).

-ShootedSeeds are reconciled by a new *shooted seed controller* in `gardener-controller-manager`.
-During the reconciliation this controller creates, deletes, and updates Shoots, Seeds, and `gardenlet` Deployments in shooted seeds as needed.

-**Note:** Bootstrapping a new seed might require additional provider-specific actions to the ones performed automatically by the shooted seed controller.
-For example, on Azure this might include getting a new subscription, extending quotas, etc. This could eventually be automated by introducing an extension mechanism for the Gardener seed bootstrapping flow, to be handled by a new type of controller in the provider extensions.
-However, such an extension mechanism is not in the scope of this proposal and might require filing another GEP.
+Until this concept is implemented, `ShootedSeed` resources might need to be restricted to the `garden` namespace, similarly to how shoots with the `use-as-seed` annotation currently are.

 Example `ShootedSeed` resource: